sharpvik/flappybird/README.md

 ## Modification

 I welcome all mod proposals.
 If you have any, PULL REQUEST will help you to get it merged in (if I like it).

+## Finally

+With love from Viktor A. Rozenko Voitenko